San Benedetto del Tronto: Cycle paths

 The San Benedetto del Tronto cycle path is part of the Green Adriatic Corridor, the bike path that runs along the Adriatic coast and crosses five regions from Emilia-Romagna to Apulia.
 From the Ciclovia Adriatica (near the Sentina regional nature reserve) the Ciclovia Salaria branches off, a cycling route that, once completed, will go to connect Adriatic coast with Rome and the coast tirrenica (to Ostia) closely following the route of the ancient Via Salaria.

 Sport

 Football

 San Benedetto del Tronto is home to the football team S.S.
 Sambenedettese Calcio.
-The team has played in Serie B and is currently playing in Lega Pro.
+The team has played in Serie B and is currently playing in Serie C.

 Beach Soccer

 The Sambenedettese Beach Soccer company, runs the Serie A, of the Italian beach soccer championship.
 He won: the Scudetto in 2014 and 2017, the Italian Cup, in 2013 and 2017, the Super Cup in 2014, 2015 and 2017.

 Cycling

 In March, the city hosts the final stage finish of the Tirreno–Adriatico bicycle race.